 Do I have to send a CV for the collaborators?

-No, this information is requested for the Principal Investigator only – please refer to section 1 in the application form.
+No, this information is requested for the Principal Investigator only (please refer to section 1 “PI” in the online portal).
+A letter confirming the collaboration is to be uploaded in the “CRP attachments” section at the end of the online application.

 Continuation of previous grants/re-submission of failed proposals